WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 [![Symposium image of four people on a virtual call](/assets/symposium.jpeg){:width="400px"}](https://www.youtube.com/watch?v=QVMrIFLXOFw)

+## Suggestions for your Application

+We suggest that you write a 1 page cover letter introducing yourself.
+We also have [material on how to write a good cover letter and what to look for when you are writing a resume](https://doi.org/10.6084/m9.figshare.21057535.v2).

-## Key Questions you should ask yourself
+### Key Questions you should ask yourself

 To help understand your interests and identify potential projects, there are five questions we ask you to answer in your cover letter:

-### 1. Would you prefer to work in the research domain or the professional domain?
+#### 1. Would you prefer to work in the research domain or the professional domain?

 The projects in research are more complex than the professional ones, for those who love a challenge, are interested in biology, and are confident they can learn technical and conceptual ideas quickly.

 The professional ones are more for those who want experience that might be aligned to business and are confident they can learn technical and conceptual ideas relatively quickly.

-### 2. Would you prefer to do data engineering, data analysis, or software engineering?
+#### 2. Would you prefer to do data engineering, data analysis, or software engineering?

 Data engineering is focused on streamlining and cleaning data systematically.
 Data analysis is focused on cleaning data and analysing it using statistical or machine learning algorithms.